-The big difference between standing and seated climbing is in the biomechanics.
-When you stand on the pedals, literally all of your weight comes in a line above the pedals and this allows you to use more muscles.
-In particular, your glutes and calf muscles can now be recruited better, but your quadriceps can also provide more power.
-In addition, your upper body, trunk and arm muscles can participate in the forward cycling motion, which simply allows you to deliver more power.
+The big difference between standing and seated climbing is in the bio-mechanics.
+When you stand on the pedals, literally all of your weight is in a straight line above the pedals.
+This allows you to use more muscles.
+In particular, your butt and calf muscles can now be recruited much more efficiently, while your quadriceps can also provide more power.
+In addition, your upper body, trunk and arm muscles can contribute to the forward cycling motion, which allows you to deliver more power overall.

 Higher air resistance when climbing standing

 By standing on the pedals, the frontal surface increases considerably and thus the air resistance.
 Part of the extra power generated by standing is therefore immediately lost to the increased air resistance.
-Because of this, standing climbing pays off especially at low speeds, so getting out of the saddle does not create a lot of extra resistance.
+However, climbing is usually done at low speeds, so getting out of the saddle does not create a lot of extra resistance.

 So by climbing while standing you can deliver more power, just like with sprinting while standing.
-However, this ultimately comes with a higher cost in terms of energy consumption and you build up more muscle fatigue.
-Research shows that these higher costs are not immediately presented in a higher oxygen uptake.
-This has to do with the fact that you can deliver this extra power for a large part with the anaerobic type II muscle fibers.
+However, this always comes at a cost in terms of higher overall energy consumption, so you will build up more muscle fatigue.
+Research shows that this higher energy does not go hand in hand with a higher oxygen uptake.
+This means that this extra power is mostly generated by anaerobic, type-II muscle fibers.
 As a result, more oxygen is not immediately required to deliver the higher power output.
-However, this anaerobic energy is not inexhaustible and you must eventually redeem it.
-A study with high-level cyclists therefore showed that they mainly cycle standing up to keep their speed as constant and as high as possible throughout the climb.
-On steep sections, the cyclists climbed while standing for a short time, and on flatter sections they repaid this debt.
+However, this anaerobic energy has a limited availability, so at some point you have to go back in the saddle to recover and work off the lactic acid build up during that anaerobic effort.

 The factors that determine when to stand

-But when is it better to stand than to stay seated?
+When is it better to stand than to stay seated?
 This is actually a fairly complex interplay of several factors.
-First of all, the speed is important.
-If the speed is too high, the extra power gained by standing is outweighed by the increased air resistance.
-Of course, that speed is largely dependent on the steepness of the climb, but also on how good you are.
+First of all, speed is important.
+If the speed is high, the extra power gained by standing is compensated by the increased air resistance.
+Of course, that speed is largely dependent on the steepness of the climb, but also on how strong you are.
 Research shows that climbing standing is especially beneficial when your power output is close to or above your threshold (or FTP).
 However, this point at which it is better to stand is different for each individual.
 It depends, for example, on the distribution of muscle fibers.
-Someone who has a lot of anaerobic type II muscle fibers can stand sooner and more often than someone with a more aerobic type I muscle fiber.
-Finally, body weight is also a very important factor.
-Because standing climbing involves putting all of one’s weight above the pedals, a heavier cyclist must also support a greater weight.
-A lighter pocket cyclist can therefore stand sooner, while for very heavy cyclists it is almost never benificial to stand.
+Someone with a lot of anaerobic, type-II muscle fibers can stand longer and more often than someone with more aerobic, type-I muscle fibers.